T

 Insider tips

-- •While Dutch and French are official languages, English is widely spoken in tourist areas, but learning a few basic phrases is always appreciated.
+• While English is widely spoken in tourist areas, learning a few basic French or Dutch phrases is appreciated.